cttricks/cttricks/README.md

-<h3 align="left">🚀 Hey there, I'm Tanish — your go-to developer and freelance powerhouse!
+<h3 align="left">👋 Hey there, I'm Tanish — your go-to developer and freelance powerhouse!
 With a flair for innovation, I proudly co-founded Dotix and Niotron, revolutionizing the digital realm one project at a time.
 Let's create something amazing together!</h3>

 ###